 Common advice includes giving rooms and woodwork a lick of fresh paint in a neutral colour, decluttering the rooms to make them look larger, and tidying the garden and adding flowering plants to add colour and so-called ‘kerb appeal’.

-While these steps are relatively cheap and easy to achieve, if you’re looking to significantly increase your property’s value and have the time and money to invest in it, then building improvements will pay dividends in the long run.
+While these steps are relatively cheap and easy to achieve, if you’re looking for more substantial and lasting ways to increase your property’s value and have the time and money to invest in it, then exploring ways to add value to your home through building improvements will pay dividends in the long run.